eluscha/minishell/README.md

 # microshell
-simplified minishell with a tester
+simplified minishell with a tester in bash